kwakutwumasi/Quakearts-Webtools/qa-auth/README.md

 ###### LoadProfileLoginModule

 This login module connects to a database using JCA and executes a query to load the profile of a subject.
-The query takes the form of a java.sql.PreparedStatement with one parameters, the username.
+The query takes the form of a java.sql.PreparedStatement with one parameter, the username.
 This login module is to be used in conjunction with other login modules.
 It exists as a way to load roles from a single datasource, in the event that authentication occurs on a different datasource, or as a way to share role storage across different authentication modules.

 This module uses no call backs.